Stacking-Induced Symmetry-Protected Topological Phase Transitions

 Since the gap closing alone does not guarantee SPT phase transitions, we show that the winding number changes after the gap closing: $\delta\mathcal{W}_{ud}=\lim_{\epsilon\rightarrow0}[\mathcal{W}_{ud}(\lambda_0+\epsilon)-\mathcal{W}_{ud}(\lambda_0-\epsilon)]\ne0$ [see Fig.~\ref{Fig2}(a)].
 We prove a nonzero $\delta\mathcal{W}_{ud}$ on the basis of the loops in Fig.~\ref{Fig2}(b) and (c).
 Due to time-reversal symmetry, we find $z_{\lambda_0+\epsilon}(\delta k)=-x\epsilon + iy\delta k$ with nonzero real numbers $x$ and $y$ close to a gap closing momentum $k=0$~\cite{SM}, where $\epsilon$ and $\delta k$ are infinitesimally small.
 We derive the positions of the other vertices of the loop in Fig.~\ref{Fig2}(b) in the complex plane as $z_{\lambda_0+\epsilon}(-\delta k) = -x\epsilon - iy\delta k$, $z_{\lambda_0-\epsilon}(-\delta k) = x\epsilon - iy\delta k$, and $z_{\lambda_0-\epsilon}(\delta k) = x\epsilon + iy\delta k$.
 Since $x$ and $y$ are nonzero, the loop in Fig.~\ref{Fig2}(b) encloses the origin with a nonzero winding number.
 The winding number of the loop in Fig.~\ref{Fig2}(c) is zero instead.

 {\it Zero-field TSC.}---We now present a specific example for the general result on the stacking-induced SPT phase transition.
 We consider a heterostructure formed by stacking two topologically trivial one-dimensional subsystems (Fig.~\ref{Fig3}).
 One of the subsystems resembles of a semiconductor nanowire with spin-orbit coupling and $s$-wave superconducting order in absence of an external magnetic field.
-We show that stacking another spinless (or spin-polarized) wire to the first one induces a nontrivial SPT phase, resulting in zero-field TSC.
+We show that stacking another spin-polarized wire to the first one induces a nontrivial SPT phase, resulting in zero-field TSC without {\it external} magnetic fields.